 If you have an adjustable-rate mortgage, you probably know it can be unstable and may cost you more if rates rise significantly.
 Switching from a variable to a low, fixed-rate mortgage can be a good way of eliminating the possibility your rates could go up and get you locked into a favorable rate now while the opportunity exists.

 Yes, there are costs involved with refinancing, unfortunately.
 From lawyer fees to paying for an appraisal, you’ll probably end up putting in anywhere from $1,000 to $5,000 to refinance your loan.
-If coming up with that amount at once would be a hardship for you, you can often roll it into the mortgage itself, which will increase your payments slightly, but require less cash at the closing.
+If you don’t have that kind of money on hand, you can often roll the closing costs into the mortgage itself, which will increase your loan value or interest rate but require less cash upfront.

 If you are at risk of losing your income